lexma1412/lexma1412.github.io/_posts/2024-10-03-RTE_DataConsistency.md

         data_2 = Rte_IrvRead_InterRunnableVariable_1() ; read data from InterRunnableVariable_1
 ```

--**Actual experience**: In my experience when working with ETAS ISOLAR RTE, explicitInterRunnableVariable cannot be guaranteed if it is read-modify-write by one runnable, it means ETAS ISOLAR RTE does not provide solution or mechanism by itself to resolve the data consistency problem in RTE.
+-**Actual experience**: In my experience when working with ETAS ISOLAR RTE, explicitInterRunnableVariable cannot be guaranteed by RTE if it is read-modify-write by one runnable, it means ETAS ISOLAR RTE does not provide solution or mechanism by itself to resolve the data consistency problem in RTE.
 In this case, ETAS ISOLAR RTE suggest users to implement Exclusive Areas by themselves instead.

 |InterRunnableVariables with implicit behavior|InterRunnableVariables with explicit behavior|
 |:----|:----|